 - Mean and hateful talking when upset

 - Spiteful attitude and revenge seeking

 A child presenting with ODD symptoms should have a comprehensive evaluation.
-It is important to look for other disorders which may be present; such as, attention-deficit hyperactivity disorder (ADHD), learning disabilities, mood disorders (depression, bipolar disorder) and anxiety disorders.
+It is important to look for other disorders which may be present, such as attention-deficit hyperactivity disorder (ADHD), learning disabilities, mood disorders (depression, bipolar disorder), and anxiety disorders.
 It may be difficult to improve the symptoms of ODD without treating the coexisting disorder.
 Some children with ODD may go on to develop conduct disorder.

 A child with ODD can be very difficult for parents.
 These parents need support and understanding.
 Parents can help their child with ODD in the following ways:

 - Take a time-out or break if you are about to make the conflict with your child worse, not better.
 This is good modeling for your child.
-Support your child if he decides to take a time-out to prevent overreacting.
+Support your child if s/he decides to take a time-out to prevent overreacting.

 - Pick your battles.
 Since the child with ODD has trouble avoiding power struggles, prioritize the things you want your child to do.
 If you give your child a time-out in his room for misbehavior, don’t add time for arguing.
 Say “your time will start when you go to your room.”